SpaceAppsGlasgow/spaaaaaace/README.md

 A Space Apps Glasgow 2016 production.

-Stuff and Things in Space.
+A simple platform for storing and forwarding data from devices; for sensors in space!

 ## get started